 Debugging Native Code

 The section covers some common debugging problems and techniques for native applications.
 The techniques covered in this section are high-level techniques.
-For the mechanics of using the Visual Studio debugger, see Debugger Roadmap.
+For the mechanics of using the Visual Studio debugger, see First look at the debugger).

 In This Section